etcetra7n/gryphon/INSTALL.md

 $ make
 ```

-You could also use other cmake generators as well.
-"Ninja" is a reputed alternative
+You could use other cmake generators as well, in case
+"Unix Makefiles" doesn't serve you well.
+"Ninja" is a reputed
+alternative